Characteristic measures for language stable subshifts: Genericity of language stable shifts

 Let $i_k\in\{1,\dots,|\mathcal{W}_{n_k}|\}$ be the index for which $\mathcal{L}_{n_k}(Y)=L_i^{n_k}$.
 Then $Y\in\mathcal{B}(i_k,n_k,k)\subseteq\mathcal{U}_k$.
 Since this holds for any $k$, $Y\in\bigcap_k\mathcal{U}_k$, meaning $Y\in \LS$.
 This proves the claim that the the $G_{\delta}$ set $\LS$ is equal to the set of language stable shifts. \end{proof}

 \begin{corollary} The set of language stable subshifts in $S^+$ is a $G_{\delta}$ subset of $S^+$.
-More generally, for any $c \geq 0$, the set of language stable subshifts in $S^+_c$ is a $G_{\delta}$ subset of $S^+_c$. \end{corollary} \begin{proof} By definition of the induced topology, the intersection of $S^+$ (resp. $S^+_{\geq c}$) with any $G_{\delta}$ subset of $S$ is a $G_{\delta}$ subset of $S^+$ (resp. $S^+_{\geq c}$), so both the statements follow from Theorem~\ref{th:stable-g-delta}. \end{proof}
+More generally, for any $c \geq 0$, the set of language stable subshifts in $S^+_c$ is a $G_{\delta}$ subset of $S^+_c$. \end{corollary} \begin{proof} By definition of the induced topology, the intersection of $S^+$ (respectively $S^+_{\geq c}$) with any $G_{\delta}$ subset of $S$ is a $G_{\delta}$ subset of $S^+$ (respectively $S^+_{\geq c}$), so both the statements follow from Theorem~\ref{th:stable-g-delta}. \end{proof}

 \begin{theorem} For any $c\geq 0$, the set of language stable subshifts in $S_{\geq c}^+$ is dense in $S_{\geq c}^+$.
-Analogously, the set of language stable subshifts in $S$ is dense in $S$ and the set of language stable subshifts in $S^+$ is dense in $S^+$. \end{theorem} \begin{proof} Let $\mathcal{U}$ be an arbitrary nonempty, open subset of $S^+$ and fix some $X\in\mathcal{U}$.
+Analogously, the set of language stable subshifts in $S$ is dense in $S$ and the set of language stable subshifts in $S^+$ is dense in $S^+$. \end{theorem} \begin{proof} Let $\mathcal{U}$ be an arbitrary nonempty, open subset of $S_{\geq c}^+$ and fix some $X\in\mathcal{U}$.
 Let $\{X_n\}_{n=1}^{\infty}$ be the SFT cover of $X$.
 Then, by definition of the metric, there exists $N$ such that